express-handlebars/express-handlebars/README.md

 This method is called by Express and is the main entry point into this Express view engine implementation.
 It adds the concept of a "layout" and delegates rendering to the `render()` method.

-The `options` will be used both as the context in which the Handlebars templates are rendered, and to signal this view engine on how it should behave, e.g., `options.cache=false` will _always_ load the templates from disk.
+The `options` will be used to signal this view engine on how it should behave, e.g., `options.cache=false` will _always_ load the templates from disk.

 **Parameters:**

 * `viewPath`: String path to the Handlebars template file which should serve as the `{{{body}}}` when using a layout.

-* `[options]`: Optional object which will serve as the context in which the Handlebars templates are rendered.
-It may also contain any of the following properties which affect this view engine's behavior:
+* `[options]`: Optional object which will contain any of the following properties which affect this view engine's behavior:

+  * `[context]`: The context in which the Handlebars templates are rendered.

   * `[cache]`: Whether cached templates can be used if they have already been requested.
 This is recommended for production to avoid unnecessary file I/O.